 There’s no perfect toothbrush, but some toothbrushes are less perfect than others, and sadly, a few of them aren’t even what they claim to be.
 Here are a few disappointing facts I have learned recently about other companies’ toothbrushes.

 Fully Compostable = Animal-Based

 Right now, the only completely compostable toothbrush has a handle made from sustainably harvested wood and bristles made from pig hair.
+(Here’s an example.)
 The pig hair is a by-product of the Chinese meat industry.
 It would normally have been thrown away.
 If you eat meat, perhaps this toothbrush would be the right decision for you.
 I personally have chosen not to use it because the only meat I eat comes from humanely raised animals from local farms in Sonoma or Marin Counties.
 Since I don’t know how the Chinese pigs are treated, I don’t feel comfortable using their bristles for a toothbrush.
-Perhaps one of the local pig farms… Read the rest
+Perhaps one of the … Read the rest